DanielBMarkham/Info-Ops/manuscript/chapter8.md

 [^8-4]: I used to call them "Goals", but "Outcomes" describes things better, especially for certain types of functional decomposition.

-Once an actor starts using the target system to do something, if you're responsible for that system, you have to understand and plan all the possible endings that could occur.
+Once an actor starts using the target system to do something, if you're responsible for that system, you have to understand and plan all the possible endings that could occur.[^8-441]

+[^8-441]: You don't have to write them all down.
+I'm not saying that your job is to draw a big diagram of everything that could possibly happen.
+I'm simply saying that you're responsible for all of it.
+What you write down and what you develop or not is a different thing entirely.
+Most folks just do a one or a few outcomes at a time, but it varies depending on what you're doing.

 If we were writing a computer program, after we decided what the test was that the actor performed -- "I need to push a button and watch the world burn, dang it!" -- we would then sit down with the user, fire up the IDE, and start talking through all of the possible paths we could take.
 "What if the button wasn't there?
 What if you pushed it and the world didn't burn?
 What if you didn't have fingers?" and so on.